More

 The digital transformation of workplaces has removed the fixed single set of perimeters of office premises.
 We can observe an increasing need for a strong security posture even within office premises, and with the ‘work-from-anywhere’ phenomenon, the concerns around security continue to heighten.
 Thus, the adoption of security solutions has witnessed a sharp rise worldwide.
 One such solution that is a must-have in today’s tech and business environment is Single Sign-On.
 Along with SSO, businesses are also leveraging marketing automation platforms for SaaS to streamline their marketing efforts and enhance efficiency.

-What is a Single Sign On?
+What is a Single Sign-on (SSO)?

-Single Sign-On or SSO is a mechanism that allows users to authenticate themselves once and gain access to multiple applications or systems without the need to provide their credentials again for each individual app or system.
+Single Sign-On, or SSO, is a mechanism that allows users to authenticate themselves once and gain access to multiple applications or systems without the need to provide their credentials again for each individual app or system.
 It eliminates the need for users to remember and manage multiple usernames and passwords for different applications or websites.
 Hence, choosing the best single sign-on solution becomes imperative for businesses.

 Different SSO protocols and standards, such as Security Assertion Markup Language (SAML) and OpenID Connect, provide frameworks for implementing SSO across various applications and platforms.
 Another critical element is the integration of Single Sign-On with other solutions, such as Mobile Device Management (MDM).

-6 Best Single Sign-on Solutions in 2023: A Bird’s Eye View
+6 Best Single Sign-on Providers in 2024

 In a traditional authentication system, users are required to enter their credentials (a combination of username/user ID and password) for each separate application or system they want to access.
 With SSO, a user only needs to authenticate once with a central identity provider, and then they can access multiple systems or applications configured to trust the identity provider.